dylan-isaac/minecraft-ai/docs/OVERVIEW.md

 # Documentation Overview

-This document provides a comprehensive guide to all documentation in the PydanticAI API Template project.
+This document provides a comprehensive guide to all documentation in the Minecraft AI project.
+The primary goal is to enable interaction with AI agents and data management (like saving coordinates) directly from within the Minecraft game client using a companion Fabric mod that communicates with the backend API.

 ## Core Documentation